taylus/roslyn/README.md

-# Roslyn C# Compilation Demo
+# Roslyn C# and VB.NET Compilation Demo
-A C# program that compiles another C# program and runs it dynamically.
+A C# program that compiles another C# or VB.NET program and runs it dynamically.

 The program being compiled:
 ```csharp